|

 As I have said

-before, to create a drawing from a model is very easy.
+before, to create an AID (drawing) from a model is very easy.
 Many of

-the CAD programs will update the drawings automatically.
+the CAD programs will update the AID automatically.
 I

 suppose that is the problem, the CAD software really doesn't do